Morning sickness is when you have nausea and vomiting during pregnancy. Even though it’s called morning sickness, it can happen any time of day.

 Signs and symptoms of hyperemesis gravidarum include:

 - Vomiting that makes you dehydrated.
-Signs and symptoms of dehydration include feeling thirsty, having a dry mouth, having a fast heart beat or making little to no urine.
+Signs and symptoms of dehydration include feeling thirsty, dry mouth, a fast heartbeat or making little to no urine.

 - Losing more than 10 pounds in pregnancy